El último show

 El último show is a Spanish television series starring Miguel Ángel Tirado (Marianico el Corto) created by Álex Rodrigo, the first original fiction series produced by Aragón TV.
 It originally aired in 2020.

 Premise

 Set in Aragon, the fiction is approached as a tragedy blended with comedy elements.
-A formerly popular comedian, Miguel Ángel, aka "Marianico el Corto", suffers from an identity crisis after finding out that his jokes are no longer funny.
+A formerly popular comedian, Miguel Ángel, a.k.a.
+"Marianico el Corto", suffers from an identity crisis after finding out that his jokes are no longer funny.
 Despite his manager Chusé's intentions to return him back to stardom, he realises that he has little time left and decides to make a surrealist film paying homage to Luis Buñuel.
 He also tries to return to his former wife Pilar, now in a relationship with the much younger Dámaso.
 Miguel Ángel's story runs parallel to the developments in the teenage years of his granddaughter Claudia.